 Ryan Shank: Alright guys, welcome back to another episode of growing your agency.
 I’m your host, Ryan Shag today.
 Super excited.
 We have your Aja Han lobster marketing group, your riot.
 Thanks for joining us.

-Uriah Hon: Thank you guys.
+Uriah Hon: Thank you, guys.

 Ryan Shank: Yeah.
 So, so tell us a little bit about, uh, about lobster marketing group kind of services you guys provide.
 Um, yeah.

 Uriah Hon: Awesome.
-So, uh, I’ll be, we’re a full service marketing group at this point.
+So, uh, I’ll be, we’re a full-service marketing group at this point.
 Um, so SEOs are our big thing naturally, uh, in custom websites from the ground up.
-So all the html and all.
+So all the HTML and all.
 Um, naturally we do, uh, all our print collateral design, so you name it, we can probably take care of it.
-But as far as lobster goes, um, great story really started in a basement a little over eight years ago, um, with somebody that was in the industry that we primarily market for it.
+But as far as lobster goes, um, the great story really started in a basement a little over eight years ago, um, with somebody that was in the industry that we primarily market for it.
 So we primarily focus on pest control across the country.
-Uh, and he was in pest control and realized that the marketing there just wasn’t niche enough yet and, uh, decided to, uh, take it from there.
+Uh, and he was in pest control and realized that the marketing there just wasn’t niched enough yet and, uh, decided to, uh, take it from there.
 And, uh, here we are a handful of years later with a, you know, a sister store in Dallas and, and, uh, you know, many more employees than we started with.

 Ryan Shank: So that’s also how big, how big is your guys’ team now?

 Uriah Hon: So we have a little over 30 in the office that I’m located, uh, in on the main coast.
 And then we have a sister store that has a little more than that in Dallas.

 Ryan Shank: Oh Wow.
 And what’s the makeup is, do you guys, uh, is it, you know, mostly sales engineering people?
 Do you have the creatives in house?
 Um, team makeup?